splatlab/debgr/README.md

 Build
 -------
 This library depends on libssl and boost.
+To build a compact and near-exact dBG representation you first need to run "main" and then "debruijn_graph" on the read dataset.

 ```bash
  $ make main